Bones

 Each bone is connected with one or more bones and are united via a joint (only exception: hyoid bone).
 With the attached tendons and musculature, the skeleton acts as a lever that drives the force of movement.
 The inner core of bones (medulla) contains either red bone marrow (primary site of hematopoiesis) or is filled with yellow bone marrow filled with adipose tissue.

-The main outcomes of bone development are endochondral and membranous forms.
+The main outcomes of bone development (e.g. skull bones development) are endochondral and membranous forms.
 This particular characteristic along with the general shape of the bone are used to classify the skeletal system.
-The main shapes that are recognized include:
+The bones are mainly classified into five types that include:

 Long bones